Celerium/Datto-PowerShellWrapper/README.md

 ## Roadmap

 - [ ] Add Changelog
-- [ ] Build more robust Pester & ScriptAnalyzer tests
+- [x] Build more robust Pester & ScriptAnalyzer tests
-- [ ] Build better API authentication parameters to more securely handle API keys
-- [ ] Figure out how to do CI & PowerShell gallery automation
+- [x] Figure out how to do CI & PowerShell gallery automation
 - [ ] Add example scripts & automation

 See the [open issues](https://github.com/Celerium/Datto-PowerShellWrapper/issues) for a full list of proposed features (and known issues).